-Experience is a key driver for more people choosing to attend events in 2022 than 2019, and lower budgets risk missing the mark with attendees.
+Experience is a key driver for more people choosing to attend events this year than 2019, and lower budgets risk missing the mark with attendees.
 As Sarah says: “It’s about showing your clients what the current budget will get, and making a case for increasing the budget to see higher engagement, returns, and success.”
 Check out our guide to maximising the experiential potential of your event for our full guidance.

 Extend the lifetime of every event